lab-cosmo/pet-mad/README.md

 conda install -c metatensor -c conda-forge pet-mad
 ```

+## Pre-trained Models

+Currently, we provide the following pre-trained models:

+- **`latest`**: PET-MAD model trained on the MAD dataset, which contains 95,595 structures, including 3D and 2D inorganic crystals, surfaces, molecular crystals, nanoclusters, and molecules.

 ## Usage

 You can use the PET-MAD calculator, which is compatible with the Atomic Simulation Environment (ASE):